KayelGee/token-attacher/README.md

 ## Usage

-Select the walls tool.
+Select for example the walls tool.
 Select your walls you wish to attach to a token, then click the "Save selection for attaching" tool.
 Select your token and click the "Attach selection to token" tool.
 If you want to detach walls from a token, select the token and click the "Detach all from token" tool.